matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 The order in which objects are connected affects their sound and/or behaviour.

-Unlike a physical circuit, the information flows in a linear fashion from the top to the bottom of the screen, and does not need to return to its start point.
+Unlike a physical circuit which requires connections to loop back to their starting point, the information flows in a linear fashion from the top to the bottom of the screen.

 #### Effects: inserts and sends